autarch/houseabsolute.com/content/resume/index.md

 for builds across all operating systems.

-Since our services form the backbone of the ActiveState Platform, every other technical team in the company is a customer for our services.
-I've **worked closely with these other teams and Product Management** to **design our APIs**, **write design docs**, **plan changes and rollouts**, and address bugs and performance issues that affect the Platform.
+Since our services form the backbone of the ActiveState Platform, every other technical team in the company was a customer for our services.
+I **worked closely with these other teams and Product Management** to **design our APIs**, **write design docs**, **plan changes and rollouts**, and address bugs and performance issues that affect the Platform.

-I also work closely with the CTO, Director of Engineering, and Product team to do quarterly planning.
+I also worked closely with the CTO, Director of Engineering, and Product team to do quarterly planning.
 During this process we **define my team's OKRs and KPIs**, as well as determine which projects to prioritize based on customer and company needs.

-In addition to my Team Lead responsibilities, I've also worked extensively on our **Engineering department documentation** and rewrote our FOSS usage/release policy.
+In addition to my Team Lead responsibilities, I also worked extensively on our **Engineering department documentation** and rewrote our FOSS usage/release policy.

-I've been a leader in our **technical hiring**, helping **define our hiring process for engineers**, as well as contributing to our **onboarding process**.
+I was a leader in our **technical hiring**, helping **define our hiring process for engineers**, as well as contributing to our **onboarding process**.